What Is Legal Tyre Tread And Why Is It Important?

 UK law requires that tyres have a tread depth of no less than 1.6mm in a non-interrupted band covering at least 75 percent of each tyre.
-This is the lowest level and for safety purposes, a tyre should be replaced before it reaches this stage.
+Tyres should be replaced before they reach this stage.

-If you are caught driving with tyres below the legal tread limit, you could receive three penalty points and a £2,500 fine.
+If you are caught driving with tyres below the legal tread limit, you could receive three penalty points and a £2,500 fine per tyre.

 How to check if a tyre is below the legal tread limit

 There are many quick and easy ways to check if a tyre is below the legal tyre limit, but checks should be carried out regularly as a preventative method.